 Administration.
-The 2011 Plan is administered by our compensation committee or such other committee as our board selects consisting of two or more directors, each of whom is intended to be a "non-employee director" within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended, an "outside director" under regulations promulgated under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and an "independent director" under the NYSE American listing standards.
+The 2011 Plan is administered by our compensation committee or such other committee as our board selects consisting of two or more directors, each of whom is intended to be a "non-employee director" within the meaning of Rule 16b-3 of the Exchange Act, an "outside director" under regulations promulgated under Section 162(m) of the Code, and an "independent director" under the NYSE American listing standards.
 The compensation committee has full and final authority in its discretion to take all actions determined to be necessary in the administration of the 2011 Plan.